jekyll/jekyll/site/docs/templates.md

 ### Gist

-Use the `gist` tag to easily embed a GitHub Gist onto your site:
+Use the `gist` tag to easily embed a GitHub Gist onto your site.
+This works with public or secret gists:

-{% highlight text %}
-{% raw %}
-{% gist 5555251 %}
-{% endraw %}
-{% endhighlight %}

-You may also optionally specify the filename in the gist to display:

-{% highlight text %}
-{% raw %}
-{% gist 5555251 result.md %}
-{% endraw %}
-{% endhighlight %}

-The `gist` tag also works with private gists, which require the gist owner's github username:

 {% highlight text %}
 {% raw %}